sean-lamont/bait/notes/diversity.md

 Automated theorem proving blurb...

 Current search based methods in AI-ITP suffer from an exponential growth in the number of proof paths.
-With the execution of tactics in the environment being expensive, this limits the depth of the search and hence the complexity of the problems that can be solved efficiently.
+With the execution of tactics in the environment being expensive, this limits the search depth and hence the complexity of the problems that can be solved efficiently.
 Despite this, many tactics are semantically similar, or lead directly to an execution error, which results in a large number of redundant tactic applications and proof paths.